 Remortgage valuation fees are normally in the range of £0 – £1500.
 Survey fees will depend on the size of the loan, in addition to the remortgage deal you’ve selected.

-What are early repayment charges?
+What is an early repayment charge?

 It’s important to check whether or not your current deal does pose an early redemption penalty.
 You can then calculate the amount and assess whether or not it’s viable to take an early remortgage.
 You may find that it makes financial sense to perhaps wait until you’re able to remortgage without having to pay early repayment charges.